joseluisluri/repomgr/README.md

 ## Introduction
 Provides a high-level command-line interface for ROM managment:

-> One Tool to rule them all, One Tool to find them.
+> One tool to rule them all, one tool to find them.

 Synopsis: